 Recognizing the Signs of Testosterone Deficiency

 Age-Related Low-T is also called Andropause.
-Andropause is a chronic condition, meaning that you won’t be able to achieve relief without the intervention of Testosterone Therapy or other HRT Products which are designed to safely boost Testosterone.
+Andropause is a chronic condition, meaning that you won't be able to achieve relief without the intervention of Testosterone Therapy or other HRT Products which are designed to boost Testosterone safely.
 You can positively influence Testosterone Production through diet, activity level, and lifestyle, but the older that you get, the fewer benefits that these efforts will produce, until they are borderline ineffective, necessitating HRT Intervention.

 Testosterone Deficiency Causes Low Libido and Sexual Dysfunction

 The most well-known symptom of Low-T is, of course, Low Libido.
 As men grow older and Testosterone Levels continue to fall, it leads to a decline in sex drive.
 Over time, this can lead to a near-total disinterest in sex.
-On top of that, Testosterone both facilitates pleasure and orgasm, meaning that even if you can generate interest in your partner, you won’t experience the same satisfaction that you did when you were younger, flush with Testosterone and sexual virility.
+On top of that, Testosterone both facilitates pleasure and orgasm, meaning that even if you can generate interest in your partner, you won't experience the same satisfaction that you did when you were younger, flush with Testosterone and sexual potency.

 Low Libido has some serious implications.
-A healthy sex life is one of the cornerstones of a healthy and successful relationship, and if you can’t satisfy your partner, it will have a tremendously negative impact on all forms of intimacy.
-Though Testosterone Therapy is an eventual course of action, Sexual dysfunction caused by Testosterone Deficiency can also be mitigated by controlling stress, increasing activity level, losing weight, or otherwise improving your activity level as well as your self-image.
-If your best efforts don’t help you overcome your sexual woes, however, Prescription Testosterone can help!
+A healthy sex life is one of the cornerstones of a healthy and successful relationship, and if you can't satisfy your partner, it will have a tremendously negative impact on all forms of intimacy.
+Though Testosterone Therapy is a future course of action, Sexual dysfunction caused by Testosterone Deficiency can also be mitigated by controlling stress, increasing activity level, losing weight, or otherwise improving your activity level as well as your self-image.
+If your best efforts don't help you overcome your sexual woes, however, Prescription Testosterone can help!

 Testosterone Diminishes Energy Levels and Negatively Impacts Body Composition